 The AE Alliance offers this disclaimer on its website.

 DISCLAIMER: The AE Alliance has verified each clinician’s willingness to be listed here.
 The AE Alliance can not certify the accuracy of all information provided.
 Patients and families are responsible for determining the best clinical option for their needs and are encouraged to consult multiple sources in deciding on a medical team.

-Patient-to-Patient ReferralsMany diagnosed and un-diagnosed patients find that connecting with others who have HE/SREAT can sometimes lead to successful patient-to-patient referrals.
-It is important, as above, to exercise caution when making or accepting a patient-to-patient referral as it is difficult for any individual to guarantee an appointment or the clinicians’ capacity for taking new patients.
-Like any physician, you may have an excellent experience with a neurologist, however, someone you refer to the same clinician may not.
+Many diagnosed and undiagnosed patients find that connecting with others receiving treatment for HE/SREAT leads to successful patient-to-patient referrals to an experienced physician.
+It is important, as above, to exercise caution when making or accepting a patient-to-patient referral since an individual cannot guarantee an appointment or the clinicians’ capacity for taking new patients.
+Moreover, as with any physician, you may have an excellent experience with a neurologist but someone you refer to that same clinician may not.

 Last edited by Web Team on June 20th, 2016